thorchain/docs/how-it-works/thorchain-name-service.md

 }
 ```

-Currently, there are seven (8) native L1 chains available on THORChain: Bitcoin, Ethereum, Litecoin, Binance, Bitcoin Cash, Doge, Cosmos and BSC.
+Currently, there are ten (10) native L1 chains available on THORChain: Bitcoin, Ethereum, Litecoin, Binance Chain, Bitcoin Cash, Doge, Cosmos, BSC, Base and TRON.
 THORNames are limited to 30 characters, including `^[a-zA-Z0-9+_-]+$`.

 ### Query a THORName